Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Fisher Information

 The diagonal elements of the inverse of the Fisher information matrix represent the parameter uncertainties:

-It is important to note here that the time series $x$ has dropped out of the equation, and the Fisher information depends only on the model $\mu$, the covariance matrix $C$, and the times $t$ at which measurements are taken.
+It is important to note here that the time series $x$ has dropped out of the equation because of the average taken over this value, and the Fisher information depends only on the model $\mu$, the covariance matrix $C$, and the times $t$ at which measurements are taken.
 That is, we do not need to know the measured values of $x$ to determine the expected parameter uncertainties.

-The use of Fisher information analyses for astronomical data sets was first studied by \citet{Tegmark1997}, who explored the utility of this metric in the context of cosmology.
-More recent applications include the work of \citet{Gomes2022}, who assess sensitivity to gravitational effects of an as-yet undetected outer Solar System planet, and that of \citet{Cloutier2018}, who introduced Fisher information analysis to RV exoplanet science with applications to follow-up observations of transiting exoplanets and considerations for correlated noise signals.
-Here, we adopt the notation used in \citet{Cloutier2018} and present a new framework for using Fisher information to calculate detection sensitivity limits for blind RV exoplanet surveys.
+The use of Fisher information analyses for astronomical data sets was first studied by \citet{Tegmark1997}, who explored the utility of this metric in the context of cosmology, and later works applied Fisher information to the optimization of observing strategies for RV exoplanet science \citep[e.g.,][]{Baluev2008,Baluev2009,Baluev2013}.
+More recent applications include the work of \citet{Gomes2022}, who assess sensitivity to gravitational effects of an as-yet undetected outer Solar System planet, and that of \citet{Cloutier2018}, who used Fisher information to explore the impact of correlated noise signals on follow-up observations of transiting exoplanets.
+Here, we adopt the notation used in \citet{Cloutier2018} and present a framework for using Fisher information to calculate detection sensitivity limits for blind RV exoplanet surveys.
 The RV semi-amplitude induced by a single exoplanet with mass $M_p$ and period $P$ orbiting a star with mass $M_\star$ is

 For our model in this work, we assume circular, zero-eccentricity orbits and single-planet systems such that the exoplanet-induced RV signal can be represented with a simplified Keplerian